 This wood-fired eatery offers straightforward flavors and good wine.
 Try the "cart-driver" pizza with house-made sausage, rapini, mozzarella, fennel pollen, and chiles.
 Save room for the chocolate-hazelnut bread pudding.

-A casual tavern with deep-set wooden booths, a spacious bar, and simple Italian cuisine.
-The menu lists approachable eats such as fresh house-made mozzarella, paper-thin cured meats, rustic pizza, and stacked paninis.
+This casual tavern features deep-set wooden booths, a spacious bar, and simple Italian cuisine.
+The menu lists approachable eats such as fresh house-made mozzarella, paper-thin cured meats, rustic pizza, and stacked panini.

 A respect for honest ingredients coupled with innovation and technique helped skyrocket Frasca chef Lachlan Mackinnon-Patterson to one of Food & Wine magazine's Best New Chefs.
-That was in 2005, but the accolades continue to pile up with nods in Bon Appetit, Gourmet, the New York Times, Esquire, and James Beard.
-Master sommelier Bobby Stuckey uses his finesse to oversee staff and charms diners in the elegant, understated dining room.
+That was in 2005, but the accolades continue to pile up with nods in Bon Appétit, Gourmet, the New York Times, Esquire, and James Beard.
+Master sommelier Bobby Stuckey and his gracious staff charm diners in the elegant, understated dining room.

 This upscale Boulder restaurant serves natural, contemporary Italian cuisine.
 Try the Colorado bison Bolognese with orecchiette pasta, fresh herbs, and shaved Grana Padano.